On-lingua/Pressbooks-Metadata/README.md

 1. Adds Related Books with an integrated navigation menu
 1. Adds Question and Answer forum for each page

+### 1. Adds Metadata
+1. Target Language (the languaget this book is about): European official languages
+2. Level (the language level this book is about): CERF
+3. Learning Resource Type (the kind of resource this book represent): course examination exercise
+4. Interactivity Type (the interactivity type of this book): active / expositive / mixed
+5. Age Range (The target age of this book)

+### 2. Adds Related Books with an integrated navigation menu

+### 3. Adds Question and Answer forum for each page

 ## Requirements

 This plugin uses some features from PressBooks, thus you should have installed and activated this plugin (tested on 2.4.2).